braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 Braze SDKs automatically track a user's _most recent_ app version.
 These versions can be used in filters and segments to determine which users should receive a message or campaign.
 There are two relevant version filters you can use:

-#### Most Recent App Version
+#### App Version Name

+Use the _App Version Name_ filter to segment users by the app's user-facing version name.

-_Most Recent App Version_ filters on an app's user-facing version name.
-This filter supports matching by "is", "is not", and regular expressions.
+This filter supports matching with "is", "is not", and regular expressions.
+For example, you can target users who have an app that is not version "1.2.3-test-build".

+For Android, this version number is based on the [Package Version Name](https://developer.android.com/reference/android/content/pm/PackageInfo#versionName) for the app.

+For iOS, this version number is based on the [Short Version String](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring) for the app.

-#### App Version Code
+#### App Version Number

-_App Version Code_ filters based on app version numbers.
+Use the _App Version Number_ filter to segment users by the app's version/build number.

 This filter supports numerical comparisons to target a range of app versions.
-For example, you can filter using "below", "above", and "equal to" certain app versions.
-Support for this feature is available with the Braze Android SDK v3.6.0+ and iOS SDK v3.21.0+ and can be enabled by your Braze account manager.
+For example, you can target users who have an app whose version is "below", "above", and "equal to" a certain version.

+Values for this filter are collected starting with Braze Android SDK v3.6.0+ and iOS SDK v3.21.0+.

+For Android, this version number is based on the [Package Long Version Code](https://developer.android.com/reference/android/content/pm/PackageInfo.html#getLongVersionCode()) for the app.

+For iOS, this version number is based on the [Short Version String](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring) for the app.

 ![App Version Filter][1]